MBS International Airport: History

-During World War II, the federal government bought land and began construction of the Tri-City Airport to be used for various air training projects.
-Helping maintain the field were German prisoners of war, who lived in barracks at the facility.
+In March 1942, the cities of Saginaw, Bay City, and Midland purchased 640 acres of land for the construction of an airport for $85,000, with the cost divided between each city based on their population.
+During World War II, the federal government commandeered the airport land to use as an army air base and prisoner of war camp.
+Construction of the runways, the purchase of additional land to expand the airport to 1388 acres, and general improvements was performed by the federal government.
 After the war, the airport was turned over to the local governments.
-Civilian control of the airport resumed in the mid-1940s.
+Civilian control of the airport resumed on June 1, 1946.

+The airport operated with the old Army barracks being used as the administration building until January 30, 1955, when a new $190,0000 terminal building was completed.
 The current terminal on the north side of the air field opened on October 31, 2012.
 The 75000 sqft terminal, which replaced an older terminal on the west side of the air field, was designed by RS&H and cost $55 million.
 The Airport Commission approved plans for the construction of the state-of-the-art passenger terminal in 2006, with construction beginning in 2008.
 Airport officials hope the terminal will bring more airlines and more competition to MBS.

 Air Force One landed at the airport twice during the 2004 United States presidential election for nearby rallies in support of George W. Bush.
 It landed again on September 10, 2020 for a campaign speech by then President Donald Trump, and most recently on March 14, 2024 for a campaign visit by President Joe Biden.
 Air Force One also visited the airport in 1974 when then President Richard M. Nixon made a speech at the airport and arrived to give endorsement to James Sparling, a Congressional candidate.
 Air Force Two also made an appearance in 1992 when Vice President Dan Quayle spoke from a hangar the day before the 1992 presidential election.